mcneel/help-docs/_en/flamingo/5/help/plants.md

 ### Insert an nXt Plant
 {: #insert:}
 Flamingo Plants are inserted as a block.
-These blocks contains points that represent the general shape of the tree.
+These blocks contain points that represent the general shape of the tree.

 1. On the Flamingo nXt menu, click Plants > Insert Plant.
 1. In the Flamingo nXt Plant dialog box, click a plant name, and click Open.